What you need to know

-The federal mask mandate has been extended until September 13, 2021.
-In February, the Centers for Disease Control and Prevention issued an order that all travelers on public transit are required to wear a face covering.
+The federal mask mandate has now been extended to January 18, 2022.
+In February 2021, the Centers for Disease Control and Prevention issued an order that all travelers on public transit are required to wear a face covering.
 Riders should have their face covering on while at the stop to let operators know they are ready to board.
 Face coverings should be worn at all times while on board or a rider can be told to get off at the next stop for not complying.

 This federal law is in addition to the executive order issued by President Biden in January.
 For more information on these new federal laws, visit valleymetro.org/news/operations-service/2021/01/cdc-issues-order-requiring-face-masks-public-transit.

 Upcoming service adjustments

 Rider reminder, late night service is still suspended until further notice.
-Peoria on the Go (POGO) and Old Town Trolley in Scottsdale are also suspended due to COVID-19.
+Old Town Trolley in Scottsdale is suspended due to COVID-19.

 Please check our Rider Alert page for any additional current adjustments to service.